Search by Area

-Across the bridge leading from the shrine site where the main shrine hall is located is Higashiyama Park, which features as many as about 50 thousand azaleas.
-The beautiful view created by ten varieties of variously colored azalea flowers is definitely worth a see.
-Wisterias, irises and peonies at the Japanese garden will also be in their best time for viewing one after another and the park will be a paradise of flowers.
+Higashiyama Park located across the bridge from the main shrine site turns to an azalea garden featuring as many as 50 thousand azaleas.
+The beautiful view created by 40 kinds of azalea flowers is breathtaking.
+Wisteria, iris and peony at the Japanese garden will also be in their best time for viewing one after another and the park will be a paradise of flowers.

 In this event, you can fully enjoy the aesthetics of Karatsu pottery, which have been loved by many tea ceremony masters and other cultural figures.
 Based on the theme of “the marriage between food and dish,” the event features exhibitions and sales of karatsu pottery as well as collaborative events by pottery makers and restaurants.

 Koyaji Temple, which was established by Kukai, is famous for its shakunage (Rhododendron) flowers.
 The 300 year old shakunage bush is a magnificent sight to behold and every year in April a Shakunage Festival is held.

 This event is held at Kyushu’s largest peony garden named “Botan To Midori No Oka,” where you can see all kinds of peonies from around the world in full bloom.
 Outside the garden are forest, grass square, bamboo forest and other recreational spaces for kids.
 The first half of the festival period is the best time to view a tree peony and the latter half for Chinese peony.

 The wisteria here is over 100 years old, and it is designated as a natural monument of the city.
 The size of the wisteria trellis is about 500 square meters, and each of the stems with wisteria flowers draping from the ceiling is 1.3 meters long.
 You will be fascinated by the scenery created by a total of 500 thousand beautiful wisteria flowers.